pxchen95/artifact_removal/README.md

 * backtracking_linesearch: Computes the stepsize for Newton's ascent

 ### Algorithm 2
-*Refines the frequency and phase shift estimates from Algorithm 1 by solving a least squares problem that minimizes over frequency, phase shift, and amplitudes through a combination of harmonic regression and Newton's descent.*
+*Refines the frequency and phase shift estimates from Algorithm 1 by solving a least squares problem that minimizes over frequency, phase shifts, and amplitudes through a combination of harmonic regression and Newton's descent.*
-* newton_refinement_using_g.m: Runs Newton's descent to solve the least squares problem to refine the estimates and reconstruct/remove the artifact
+* newton_refinement_using_g.m: Runs Newton's descent to solve the least squares problem and to refine the estimates and reconstruct/remove the artifact
 * remove_artifact_ver_g.m: Computes the objective function in the least squares problem, its gradient, and its Hessian
 * backtracking_linesearch_for_g.m: Computes the stepsize for Newton's descent (currently unused)